|

 over-distention, and hemodynamic compromise.

-There has been some enthusiasm for the use
+There has been some

-of the pressure-volume (PV) curve to set
+pressure-volume (PV) curve to set PEEP.

-PEEP.
-Traditional critical-care teaching has
+Traditional critical-care teaching has been

-been that the lower inflection point
+that the lower inflection point presumably

-presumably represents the pressure at which
+represents the pressure at which a large

-a large number of alveoli are recruited, and
+number of alveoli are recruited, and the

-the upper inflection point represents the
+upper inflection point represents the

 pressure at which a large number of alveoli